Like most people, I went on a ketogenic diet because of its ability to induce rapid weight loss.

 Alternatively, you can try out ketocoffee.
 I heard it has similarly wonderful benefits as the green and oolong teas.

-If you want even more results try drinking tea before a workout to boost your metabolism even more!
+If you want even more results try drinking green tea before a workout to boost your metabolism even more!

 5. Drink A Lot of Water